 By heating water only when it's needed, ENERGY STAR certified gas tankless water heaters cut water heating expenses, while lso providing continuous hot water delivery.
 Gas tankless models are a great choice for new construction and major remodeling, but are also becoming popular as a replacement for gas storage water heaters.

 Additional Opportunities to Save

 If you qualify for the WARMAdvantage rebate, you may be eligible for an extra rebate from your gas company.
 Check their websites below for applications and information.

 Also, consider getting a home energy assessment from Home Performance with ENERGY STAR to help you save even more and improve the comfort, safety, and durability of your home.

 Are you wondering what other rebates might be available?
 Visit our Rebates and Promotions page.

-Please allow up to 120 days from the date New Jersey’s Clean Energy Program receives all required information to process your rebate.
+Please allow up to 120 days from the date we receive all required information to process your rebate.
 To expedite the processing of your application, please be sure to review the instructions carefully and provide all required information and materials.

 Do you have a gas water heater?

 If so, find out more information on ensuring the safety of your appliance.